-In 2019, 26.1 percent of Black homeowners were cost-burdened (spending 30 percent or more of their monthly income on housing costs), almost double the 14.4 percent of white owners.
-The costs of sustaining a home in DC have increased (Figure 10).
-Especially for condominiums, Homeowners Association (HOA) fees have substantially increased.
-Median monthly HOA dues in the DC area rose from \$259 to \$387, a 49.4 percent increase from 2005 to 2015 (ACS, 2005-2014).
+In 2019, 26.1 percent of Black homeowners were costburdened (spending 30 percent or more of their monthly income on housing costs), almost double the 14.4 percent of white owners.
+The costs of sustaining a home in DC have increased (Figure 10), especially for condominium owners.
+Homeowners Association (HOA) fees have substantially increased; median monthly HOA dues in the DC area grew 49.4 percent between 2005 and 2015, from \$259 to \$387 (ACS, 2005-2014).

-As condominium fees become increasingly more expensive, potential Black homeowners are more likely to own condominiums in the DC area (Figure 11), which makes the challenge of rising condominium fees and pricing more pressing for the population of Black homeowners.
+Black homeowners are more likely to own condominiums in the DC area (Figure 11), which makes the challenge of rising condominium fees more pressing.
 This may also provide barriers to affordability for Black potential homebuyers who may have been able to access condominiums as a more affordable option for entering the housing market.

-Figure 10: Share of Cost-Burdened DC Homeowners by age
+Figure 10: Share of cost-burdened DC homeowners by age